diepbp/Trau/README.md

 Requirements
 ---------------------------------
 Before attempting to build Trau, you need to have the following installed and in your PATH:
-- Ubuntu 64 bits
-- python

 - openfst.
 You can find the lastest version of openfst [here](http://www.openfst.org/twiki/bin/view/FST/FstDownload)
 - ANTLR 4 runtime [here](http://www.antlr.org/download.html)